giga-sec/gigaSec-Tech-Notes/3. Notes/+Home.md

 - This is also where I decide how to make my notes neat and readable.
 - Also where I frequently change title to notes.
 The goal is make it possible for me to understood what the note contains just from reading the title
 - This also makes it possible for me to make permanent notes.
 But that isn't the priority here, instead we prioritize making notes that is understandable and actually make sense.

+It's important to me that this process is not rigid and allows flexibility.
+What those only mean above is that's how usually happens whenever I take notes.
+I didn't create this rules before I started writing notes.
+It only happened when I already created a bunch of notes.
+This approach is called bottom-up, where we started from nothing and slowly we build notes, when we have enough notes, then that's where we end up making rules or categorising the notes.